-The interview report should be based on two interviews with UF faculty, with focus on the use of various methodologies and theories about religion in their research.
-Students can choose any faculty (excluding Prof. Poceski), but one must be from the Religion Dept. and the other from another department, and their area(s) of specialization should include substantial focus on religion.
+• The interview report should be based on two interviews with UF faculty, with focus on the use of various methodologies and theories about religion in their research.
+Students can choose any faculty (excluding Prof. Poceski), but only one can be from the Religion Dept. The other faculty should be from another department, although his/her area(s) of specialization should include substantial focus on religion.
 Adjunct or visiting faculty, as well as advanced graduate students teaching a course, are also acceptable.

-- The length of the written assignment should be around 1,000 words (1,200 words max.), inclusive of notes and citations (if any). - The written assignments must be submitted in both MS Word and PDF formats, and must follow standard academic format.
+- The length of the written assignment should be around 1,000 words (1,200 words max.), inclusive of notes and citations (if any). - The written assignment must be submitted in MS Word format, and must follow standard academic format.
 Use standard font, such as Calibri 12, with 1.5 spacing and 1" margins.
 Do not forget to include paper title, course name, instructor name and title, date, and page numbers (at the bottom). - The written assignments must be submitted digitally, via e-Learning, before the final deadline.
 The file name should include your surname, course abbreviation, and name of assignment; e.g.: smith-JS-report. - No late submissions will be accepted under any circumstances.
 Students are encouraged to avoid procrastination and make early submissions, at least a week before the final deadline. - Students are welcome to bring early drafts of their paper and ask for feedback/advice, but they have to do that in person during the office hours.